jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 An OCD patient with obsessive compulsory personality.
 An introvert, perfectionist and pessimist.
 A big fan of the prime numbers.
-The languages that I speak: R, python, LaTex; Mandarin Chinese, Shanghainese dialect (a variety of Wu Chinese), English.
+The languages that I speak: R, python, LaTeX; Mandarin Chinese, Shanghainese dialect (a variety of Wu Chinese), English.
 Crazy about anything that is logical, explicit, responsive and orderly.
 In Chinese, my name is written *刘嘉奕*.
 It‘s a derivation of the word *"嘉贻"* in the Thousand Character Classic (千字文): *"貽厥嘉猷"*, which means "a wonderful gift".